mosaic-design-system/docs/src/components/navigation-bar.md

       ## What is a Navigation Bar?

-      A Navigation Bar is a bottom navigation component that displays links to primary destinations in an application.
+      A **Navigation bar** is a bottom navigation component that displays links to primary destinations in an application.

       - - -